Phone: (919) 962-1145

 Anthropologies and politics of health and well-being; mental health and illness; psychiatric knowledge and practice; military psychiatry; pharmaceuticals; suicide

 As a sociocultural medical anthropologist, my research to date has broadly focused on suicide, death, and violence in the contemporary world, and specifically on the ways psychiatry and psychology intervene into these threshold experiences by endeavoring to reshape human capacities for living.
 I engage the global proliferation of mental health sciences and therapies, while recognizing that these forms of knowledge and practice are shaped by political, social, and institutional histories in specific contexts.
 I draw on the strengths of ethnography to unravel unexpected effects, contradictions, and tensions that mental health interventions produce in people’s lived experience and relations with others.

-My current project, funded by the Wenner-Gren Foundation and the National Science Foundation, explores relationships between war and medicine in the context of profit and empire.
+My current project, funded by the Wenner-Gren Foundation and the National Science Foundation, explores relationships between war, medicine, and the US military.
 Specifically, my new research examines the marked turn to the use of psychiatric medications by the United States military in overseas deployed settings in the post-9/11 wars.
 I am interested in how psychiatric medications seen as “routine” in civilian life are assimilated into expert and lay practice in post-9/11 counterinsurgency settings, and the resulting lived experiences for soldiers who take them.

 ANTH 147 Comparative Healing Systems

 IDST 190 Death and Dying

 ANTH 750 Graduate Seminar in Medical Anthropology

 ANTH 898 States of Disorder: Self, Psyche, and Postcoloniality